campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 The position fields sometimes are not shortened.
 This happens because the JAWS GetWindowText function returns just the numbers with no h, m, :, etc.  We do not know what causes this.
 I have been able to correct this by shutting down and restarting Audacity-- or JAWS, I can't find my notes on this.
 This was observed with JAWS 10.

-A side effect of ENTER pausing during record and play is that you can't select/unselect tracks while playing or recording.
+A side effect of ENTER pausing during record and play is that you can't use ENTER select/unselect tracks while playing or recording.
 This also affects  entering a label while playing or recording.
 In this case the ENTER key adds "p" in a label instead of terminating it.
+Use Control+ENTER to send ENTER instead.

 If you redefine the numpad ENTER key and set JAWS to treat extended keys separately, both ENTER keys will be mapped to the typing keys ENTER.
-If you don't like this feature you can deactivate it by adding a semicolon on the lines for ENTER and NumPadEnter in audacity.jkm and removing semicolons on the lines containing /* and */ before and after script Enter in audacity.jss.
+If you don't like this feature you can deactivate it by adding a semicolon on the lines for ENTER, NumPadEnter, and Control+ENTER in audacity.jkm and removing semicolons on the lines containing /* and */ before and after scripts Enter and CtrlEnter in audacity.jss.

 We have received reports that the installer cannot find the JAWS script compiler on 64-bit machines.
 We think we have fixed this, but let us know if you have trouble.